Meetpatel006/ChallengeHub/README.md

 ---

-Thank you for using ChallengeHub!
+Thank you for using CodeQuest!
 We hope it helps you stay consistent and improve your coding skills.
 Happy coding!